frankiannelli/serverless-workshop/reference-notes.md

 - Define a set of resources (e.g. 1 DynamoDB table) required by the functions in this service
 - Allow events listed in the events section to automatically create the resources required for the event upon deployment Allow flexible configuration using Serverless Variables
-- So now we have the serverless.yml which defines our application.
-- The Serverless Framework translates all syntax in serverless.yml to a single AWS CloudFormation template
-- when we deploy it creates a cloudformation template
-- zips the functions
-- compares the hashes of deployed functins and uploads if necessary

 we can see the service name is